JMiao18/WebScraping_UCSAS/README.md

 # About

 Slides and source code for the stats for sports workshop on web scraping.
+The slides are modified from [Dr. Kovalchik's material]. (https://github.com/skoval/UseRSportTutorial)

 ## Resources